Ridge Township, Barber County, Kansas

-Ridge Township is a former township in Barber County, Kansas, USA.
+Ridge Township is a former township in Barber County, Kansas, United States.
 As of the 2000 census, its population was 4.
 However, according to the Kansas State Historical Society, the township had already merged into neighboring Sharon Township as of March 22, 1999.
 It was not included as a separate listing in the 2010 census.

 Geography

 Ridge Township covers an area of 36.1 sqmi and contains no incorporated settlements.
 According to the USGS, it contains one cemetery, Burgess.